 Healing Properties and Warning

-Its leaves contain choline and acetylcholine, both substances which act on the automatic nervous system.
+Its leaves contain choline and acetylcholine, which act on the automatic nervous system.
 The berries also contain alkaloids and other toxic substances; thus, their medicinal use is not recommended.
 Here are the properties of the mistletoe plant:

 - Hypotensive and vasodilator: The mistletoe plant possesses a notable balancing effect on the circulatory system.
 It is one of the most effective plants known against high blood pressure.
 It improves blood flow to the brain and the heart when these problems are caused by arteriosclerosis of the cerebral or coronary arteries.
-Its use is recommended for brain arteriosclerosis (sickness, vertigo, buzzing ears) or coronary arteriosclerosis (angina pectoris).
+It is recommended for brain arteriosclerosis (sickness, vertigo, buzzing ears) or coronary arteriosclerosis (angina pectoris).
 It can be administered as prevention against new attacks in those who have suffered from thrombosis or cerebral embolism.

 - Antispasmodic and sedative: Mistletoe eases the oppressing sensation in the chest, palpitations, nervousness, and migraines.
-In ancient times it was used to reduce epileptic attacks and hysterical crises.
+In ancient times, it was used to reduce epileptic attacks and hysterical crises.

 - Diuretic and depurative: It increases urine production and eliminates metabolic, toxic waste, such as urea and uric acid.
 It is recommended for nephritis, gout, arthritis, and whenever blood should be purified.